 Care plans seen confirmed people's dietary needs had been assessed and any support they required with their meals documented.
 Food preparation at mealtimes was completed by staff members with the assistance of people they support where appropriate.
 Staff told us people decided each day the meals they wanted.
-One person we spoke with said, "The staff prepare my meals and do a very good job.
-I am hopeless in the kitchen so depend on them."

-We saw staff had documented the meals provided confirming the person's dietary needs had been met.
 Staff spoken with during our inspection visit confirmed they had received training in food safety and were aware of safe food handling practices.